Close

 3. How to select fresh cherries?

-Select the ones which have a green stem attached to them and feel firm to touch.
-Also, look for a deep red colour as it signifies the cherries are ripe and ready to be eaten.
+Select the ones that have a green stem attached to them and feel firm to the touch.
+Also, look for a deep red colour, as it signifies the cherries are ripe and ready to be eaten.
+Indian cherries may not have a deep red colour.
+However, if the stems fall off easily, they are ready to be eaten.

 It is a known fact that eating cherries during pregnancy is beneficial for the mother as well as the unborn baby.
-However, remember to eat them in moderation since too many of them may do more harm than good.
+However, remember to eat them in moderation.

 Also Read: Consuming Kiwi Fruit in Pregnancy